kuratov/B24Webhook/README.md

 ```

-##Adding a product item to the lead
+## Adding a product item to the lead

-Use the `addProductsToLead ' function to add product items to the lead
+Use the `addProductsToLead' function to add product items to the lead

 ```php
 $secret = 'secretcode';